 Treatment for hip disorders at Johns Hopkins All Children’s is provided by the surgeons at Children’s Orthopaedic and Scoliosis Surgery Associates, L.L.P.
 (COSSA).
-They provide expert evaluation, diagnosis and management of congenital, developmental and post-traumatic hip disorders.
-COSSA's Drew Warnick, M.D., and Paul Benfanti, M.D., are both board-certified orthopaedice surgeons with specialized training in hip preservation.
+They provide expert evaluation, diagnosis, and management of congenital, developmental, neuromuscular, and traumatic hip disorders.
+COSSA's Drew Warnick, M.D., and Daniel Bland, M.D., are both board-certified orthopaedic surgeons with specialized training in hip preservation.

 In addition to standard imaging technologies like X-rays, CT scans and MRI, we also use disease-specific MRI protocols and 3-D CT reconstructions to help guide treatment.
 Better imaging of the hip means our physicians can provide a more accurate diagnosis and determine the best course of treatment, including surgery when needed.

 We are ready to answer your questions.
 For more information or to schedule an appointment, call the Children's Orthopaedic and Scoliosis Surgery Associates (COSSA) office.

 Request an appointment

 You can request an appointment with Children's Orthopaedic and Scoliosis Surgery Associates by filling out their online form and they will contact you to schedule an appointment.